 Tuesday, August 17 - Wednesday, August 18, 2021

-Commissioners and staff from the Federal Election Commission (FEC) will conduct a variety of technical workshops on campaign finance law for in-person and online participants during the first of our 2021-2022 FEC Regional Conferences.
+Commissioners and staff from the Federal Election Commission (FEC) will conduct a variety of technical workshops on campaign finance law during our first fully-virtual, two-day conference.
 Topics include fundraising, reporting, communications and recent developments in the law.
 Workshops are designed for those seeking an introduction to the basic provisions of the law as well as for those more experienced in campaign finance law.
-This hybrid conference offers in-person or virtual attendance for two days of in-depth training and discussion, including general sessions, breakout sessions, and small group trainings for different types of committees.
+This conference offers virtual attendance for two days of in-depth training and discussion, including general sessions, breakout sessions, and small group trainings for different types of committees.

-The registration fee for the FEC’s Denver Regional Conference is $630 per attendee for both in-person and online participants.
-The registration fee increases to $680 on July 27, 2021.
+The registration fee for the FEC’s Virtual Conference is $475 per attendee.
+The registration fee increases to $500 on July 27, 2021.

 Who should attend this conference?